jupegarnica/commit/readme.md

 This script requires Deno to run.
 If you don't have Deno installed, you can install it by following the instructions on the [official Deno website](https://deno.land/).

+It needs git to be installed and configured in your system.
+You can install git by following the instructions on the [official git website](https://git-scm.com/).

 You will also need an OpenAI API key to use this script.
 You can sign up for an account and get an API key on the [OpenAI website](https://platform.openai.com/).

 # Install